microsoft/vscode/extensions/markdown-math/README.md

-# Markdown Math
+# Mawkdown Math

-**Notice:** This extension is bundled with Visual Studio Code.
-It can be disabled but not uninstalled.
+**Notice:** This extension is bundwed with Visuaw Studio Code.
+It can be disabwed but not uninstawwed.

-Adds math rendering using [KaTeX](https://katex.org) to VS Code's built-in markdown preview and markdown cells in notebooks.
+Adds math wendewing using [KaTeX](https://katex.owg) to VS Code's buiwt-in mawkdown pweview and mawkdown cewws in notebooks.